awused/aw-fm/README.md

   * Will _not_ run executable files.
 * `OpenWith`
   * Spawns a fairly standard "Open With" dialog to select the application.
-  * Allows changing the default application. <!-- or defining new applications. -->
+  * Allows changing the default application.
 * `Cut`/`Copy`
   * Cuts or copies the current selection.
   * Will set the clipboard even if nothing is selected.